 Other ways of addressing binge eating behavior, via extreme dieting or weight loss programs, often fail to properly and permanently address causes and symptoms of binge eating disorder.
 In many cases, strict commitment to weight loss, without emphasis on behavioral change, can prolong symptoms and associated risks.

 Walden provides treatment for binge eating disorder at all levels of care – inpatient, residential, partial hospitalization, intensive outpatient and outpatient treatment.
 Our goal is to help you build the skills, confidence and sense of hope that will guide you to a full and lasting recovery.

-Our specialized intensive outpatient program (IOP) includes individual and group therapy, as well as nutrition education.
+Our specialized intensive outpatient program (IOP), Free to Be, includes individual and group therapy, as well as nutrition education.
 Our outpatient practice offers medication management, in addition to support from a dietitian and various forms of therapy.